 - Starting local.
 When deciding upon content that will be incorporated into the school or classroom, begin by checking with any local First Nations communities or Aboriginal organizations.
 Some may be able to help provide resources that are appropriate.

-- Recognizing that local Aboriginal people can also be effective resources.
-This can be facilitated by developing relationships with the local community or Aboriginal organization(s).
+- Recognizing that local Indigenous people can also be effective resources.
+This can be facilitated by developing relationships with the local community or First Nations, Metis, or Inuit organization(s).

 Implications for Specific Curricular Areas

-It is important to understand that there are additional perspectives of science that are not reflected in how science has often been taught in schools (which is not always in accord with how science is practiced outside of schools, what many refer to as Western science).
+For Sciences – it is important to understand that there are additional understandings of science that are not reflected in how science has often been taught in schools (which is not always in accord with how science is practiced outside of schools, what many refer to as Western science).
 Increasingly, both Canadian and international research has been “discovering” truths that have already long been known and shared by First Peoples.
 Incorporating First Peoples’ perspectives and knowledge in school science can “broaden all people’s worldview and understanding of our interconnected relationship with the earth and environment.
-Hence, incorporating Aboriginal perspectives in school science has the potential to resolve social, cultural, and environmental crises that impact all humanity” (Michell et al. 2008).
+Hence, incorporating First Peoples’ perspectives in school science has the potential to resolve social, cultural, and environmental crises that impact all humanity” (Michell et al. 2008).

-In “Education Indigenous to Place“, Barnhardt and Kawagley share the richness of Indigenous knowledge in the context of Alaskan First Peoples.
+In “Education Indigenous to Place” (2007) Barnhardt and Kawagley share the richness of Indigenous knowledge in the context of Alaskan First Peoples.
 In BC, the First Nations Education Steering Committee (FNESC) and the First Nations Schools Association (FNSA) have developed a Science First Peoples 5-9, and Secondary Science First Peoples Teacher Resource Guides to help educators understand how to integrate local Indigenous knowledge into classrooms.

-It is important to reframe some of the conversation around the history of Canada.
+For Social Studies – it is important to reframe some of the conversation around the history and development of Canada.
 There is increased awareness of the need to “teach social studies from the perspective of peoples who have been traditionally marginalized in, or excluded from, national narratives told in schools.
 This shift in outlook reflects a move away from engaging students with any singular conception of a national past” (Scott, 2013).
 This shift includes ensuring multiple perspectives in the telling of Canada’s stories of origin, its histories, and the movements of people.
 It also means including an understanding of the richness of Indigenous histories prior to, and post, European contact with First Peoples in this land.
-It also requires an age-appropriate examination of the effects of colonization and the contemporary legacies of governmental policies though-out the history of Canada, including Indian Residential Schools policies , that have a significant effect on our society today.
-An inclusion of First Peoples perspectives in Social Studies classes requires a critical examination of what is considered important to teach and learn, and whose voices have been valued or devalued in determining what is important to learn and understand in classrooms.
+It also requires an age-appropriate examination of the effects of colonization and the legacies of governmental policies over the history of Canada, including Residential School policies that have a significant effect on our society today.
+An inclusion of First Peoples’ perspectives in Social Studies classes requires a critical examination of what is considered important to teach and learn, and whose voices have been valued or devalued in determining what is important to learn and understand in classrooms.

-As with other curricular areas, there is growing recognition that education should be culturally responsive, and Math is no exception.
+For Math – As with other curricular areas, there is growing recognition that education should be culturally responsive, and Math is no exception.
 Recent work on curricular resources in Math, such as Thuuwaay, ‘Waadlu x an’: Mathematical Adventures (Nicola & Jovanovich, 2011) demonstrates that the learning of Math can be approached through a culturally relevant lens.
 Students can be supported in understanding the mathematical concepts that are a part of Indigenous cultural practices.
-FNESC/FNSA have also developed a Math First Peoples Teacher Resource Guide for grades 8/9 to help educators integrate First Peoples knowledge into Math.
+FNESC/FNSA have also developed a Math First Peoples Teacher Resource Guide to help educators integrate First Peoples knowledge into Math.
 In addition to these resources, exploring Math through an Indigenous lens is a part of the UBC Aboriginal Mathematics K-12 Network.